HABTec/content-completeness/README.md

 # content-completeness
-DHIS2 data element based content completeness reporting app
+DHIS2 data element based content completeness reporting app.

+DHIS2's core functionality supports for generating data set report completeness.
+However, data set completeness doesn't tell content wise completeness, it only tells whether a "complete" button is clicked or not.
+This provides a wrong sense of "we have reported completed".
+With the content completeness app, we evaluate how many of the data elements from the data set have value entered for them.

 ## Contribute